How to Perform a Successful User Experience Audit?

 How Can UX Audit Be Helpful for My Product or Business?

-Second, according to Andrew Kucheriavy, Founder and CEO of Intechnic, “every dollar invested in UX brings 100 dollars in return”.
+According to Andrew Kucheriavy, Founder and CEO of Intechnic, “every dollar invested in UX brings 100 dollars in return”.
+Just imagine, sounds like a fairy tale: You invest one dollar and get one hundred dollars in return.
+But we won’t believe ambitious statements until we prove it ourselves.

 Source: Forbes Technology Council